ElaWajdzik/SQL-Challenge-Case-Study-6---Clique-Bait/C. Product Funnel Analysis.md

 More than one in four Russian Caviar items was abandoned (26.3% of all cart adds).
 The highest conversion rate (48.7%) was achieved by Lobster.

-#### d.
-What is the average conversion rate from view to cart add?
+#### 5. What is the average conversion rate from view to cart add?
-#### e.
 What is the average conversion rate from cart add to purchase?

 ```sql
 WITH .... --like before